heabijay/crtcli/README.md

 **Options:**

 - `--output | -o <PATH>` — Output path where the downloaded package archive will be saved.
+Use '@-' or '-' value to write data to stdout.

   If a directory is provided: The archive will be saved there with an auto-generated name.